 This one is a little different; rather than an identity created or taken as an alias, we have a person simply putting on a persona.
 Except that persona covers something hideous and scary.
 Patrick Bateman (Christian Bale) is a Wall Street yuppie who seems like any other, however, underneath it all he’s a murderous psychopath.
 As the movie goes on he starts letting his murderous persona seep through his perfect Wall Street identity.
 Ultimately he’s greedy and the ending leaves him uncomfortable but not under any punishment.
 He’s left realizing that it means nothing.
 If anything, the film follows the same nihilistic ideals as Fight Club and stands out quite a bit from the more moral dilemmas of the previous films mentioned.

-These five films show a myriad of ways character can either assume or change an identity.
+These five films show a myriad of ways characters can either assume or change an identity.
 There is definitely a difference between characters like Tom Ripley and Roberta whose identities started off being handed to them, compared to characters that built their own identities like John Smith and Roger.
 Roberta and Tom Ripley are flung into a world they don’t entirely fit into and both adapt to it.
 Both are also in different situations to the other characters with these two being far more marginalized in society.
-Patrick Bateman shows this with his materialistic lifestyle and whilst John Smith was severely impacted by the work of the businessman he doesn’t in any point get caught.
+Patrick Bateman shows this with his materialistic lifestyle and whilst John Smith was severely impacted by the work of the businessman he doesn’t at any point get caught.
 He gets away with it and does not face any repercussions or have any remorse.

 Overall whether it is an assumed identity, a persona, or an alias all these characters prove the genre’s love of identity tropes.
 While comedy tends to swerve more to the mistaken identity trope Thriller loves to mess with both the characters and the audience.
 Because after all there is nothing like leaving the cinema still digesting and pondering who exactly our protagonist was and whether they were telling the truth.